040code/040code.github.io/content/posts/2019-09-02-branch-deployments-aws-amplify/index.md

   <i class="fab fa-github" style="font-size: 200%">&nbsp;</i>Source code for this post</a></p>

 ## Introduction
 Lat year Amazon released Amplify Console, a feature to easily deploy any branch for you web application to the cloud.
 Connected Git systems are, GitHub, GItLab, BitBucked and CodeCommit.
 Which limit the usage if you code resides in a self hosted Git.
 Later they added a manual deploy option to deploy based on a ZIP file that can be uploaded via the web interface or via S3.
-Let's explore how we can automat the manual option for a self hosted Git server.
+Let's explore how we can automate the manual option for a self hosted Git server.

 ![manual](./manual.png)